lwmqn/shepherd/README.md

 <a name="API_remove"></a>
 ### .remove(clientId[, callback])
-Deregister and remove the Client Device (qnode) from the server.
+Deregister and remove a qnode from qserver.

 **Arguments:**